rojo-rbx/rbx-dom/docs/binary.md

 ### PhysicalProperties
 **Type ID `0x19`**

 The `PhysicalProperties` type contains a bitfield which indicates whether the value is custom, along with whether it has an `AudioAbsorption` field.
 This flag is a single byte.
 These bits are described below, where bit `0` is the least-significant bit.
+When there are multiple `PhysicalProperties` present, they are stored in sequence with no transformations or interleaving.

 | Bit Number | Purpose                                                                    |
 |:-----------|:---------------------------------------------------------------------------|